Thank you for looking at this information about baptism at St Jude’s. (Some people call it Christening)

 The Church is represented in so many different ways by so many different denominations.
 But in all cases, it is made up of local congregations who want to follow Jesus Christ.
 Local churches are just small family units of the same worldwide family.
 Therefore, if you are looking at this information without being a regular part of a church family, joining one is probably the best thing you can do.
 Once you are happy with the community you want to become a part of, if you or your children aren’t yet baptised, then you will know if you want to take the first steps in this commitment to follow Jesus for the rest of your life, supported by the community you would then feel at home in.

-At St Jude’s, you will always be made very welcome, as will your children for whom we have lots of opportunities as they grow.
+At St Jude’s, you will always be made very welcome, as will your children if you have some, for whom we have lots of opportunities as they grow.
 We have our main gathering on Sunday mornings at 10.30am.
-If you have questions on your faith or baptism (some people call it christening, but it is not really the right word) then do come and join us.
+If you have questions on your faith or baptism then do come and join us.
 Spend some time with us and get to know us.

 More importantly however, get to know if you believe that Jesus is real.
 That He came to earth, lived as a human, died on a cross so that our sin can be dealt with, enabled us to know forgiveness, that He rose again so we can have hope in this life and the next, and that He now reigns in heaven as God in Trinity, Father, Son and Holy Spirit – and that HE wants a living, loving, relationship with YOU.